WICG/turtledove/FLEDGE.md

 Note: Chrome currently imposes an internal limit of 100 for the length of returned bids sequences.

-If none of the produced bids pass the k-anonymity checks (the check on the render `url` or, when `selectedBuyerAndSellerReportingId` is returned, the check on its value along with selected value is jointly k-anonymous along with `buyerAndSellerReportingId`, `buyerReportingId`, the interest group owner, bidding script URL, and render URL), `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads and `selectableBuyerAndSellerReportingIds`.
+If none of the produced bids pass the k-anonymity checks (the check that includes the render `url` and, when `selectedBuyerAndSellerReportingId` is returned, the check that includes its value also), `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads and `selectableBuyerAndSellerReportingIds`.
 Such re-runs are limited to returning only a single bid,